greenhamsam/stc/README.md

 - Improve understanding of how climate change might impact our lives over the coming century, amongst ordinary people.
 - Combat hopelessness!
 Our choices still matter.
 They will continue to matter.
 We need to be able to imagine positive futures, not just bleak ones.
 - Lead players to join climate justice groups.
+- Help players understand how our broad social systems interact with the climate, and visa versa.

 ## The main storylines
 There are five main storylines that act as "highways" through the game, with plenty of back-alleys that branch off and between them.